thingsboard/thingsboard.github.io/_includes/docs/getting-started-guides/helloworld-pe.md

 {% include images-gallery.html imageCollection="step33" showListImageTitles="true" %}

 Congratulations!
 You have added the chart widget.
-Now you are able to send new telemetry reading, and it will immediately appear in the chart.
+Now you are able to send a new telemetry reading, and it will immediately appear in the chart.

 ### Step 3.4 Add an Alarms table widget